samisalreadytaken/vs_library/Documentation.md

 ```
 Print current stack info

-Put in the function you want to get stack info from
-if deepprint && scope not roottable, deepprint
+Put in the function you want to get stack info from. if deepprint && scope not roottable then deepprint

 <details><summary>Details</summary>